robnewton/netlify-function-mcp/README.md

 # netlify-function-mcp

-A TypeScript package for implementing Model Context Protocol (MCP) servers as Netlify Functions with full JSON-RPC 2.0 support.
+A TypeScript package for building Model Context Protocol (MCP) servers as Netlify Functions.
+Provides a clean wrapper around the standard Netlify Handler pattern while handling all MCP protocol complexity.

+Perfect for creating multiple organized MCP servers on a single domain (like `mcp.yoursite.com`) with full access to Netlify's event and context objects.

 ## 🎯 Features

+- **🎭 Wrapper Pattern** - Preserves standard Netlify `Handler` interface with full event/context access
-- **MCP Protocol Compliant** - Implements JSON-RPC 2.0 message handling for full MCP protocol support
+- **🚀 Zero Boilerplate** - Handles all MCP protocol complexity automatically
-- **Streamable HTTP Transport** - Compatible with MCP Inspector and other MCP clients
+- **📡 MCP Compliant** - Full JSON-RPC 2.0 support compatible with MCP Inspector
+- **🏗️ Multi-Server Architecture** - Multiple organized MCP servers on one domain
+- **🔧 Flexible Customization** - From simple usage to full request/response control
-- **Plugin Architecture** - Easy to add new tools as self-contained TypeScript modules
+- **🛠️ Tool Ecosystem** - Easy to create tools that integrate with external APIs
-- **External API Integration** - Tools can call public REST APIs and return structured data
-- **TypeScript First** - Full type safety with TypeScript definitions
+- **⚡ TypeScript First** - Complete type safety with excellent developer experience
-- **Organized Structure** - MCP function and tools isolated in dedicated folder
+- **📁 Organized Structure** - Clean separation of servers and tools by purpose
-- **Monorepo Structure** - Includes both the reusable package and example implementation

 ## 📂 Structure